Privacy and Security Notice

 Professional Activities

-Selected Publications (Full list from SPIRES)
+Selected Publications (Full list from INSPIRE)

 Approved Experiments

-E01-001: "New Measurement of (G_E/G_M) for the Proton",
+E01-001: "New Measurement of (G_E/G_M) for the Proton"

 R. E. Segel and J. Arrington, spokespersons.
 Approved for 10 days in Hall A with an A- scientific rating.